howard9192/Promptgpt/Instructions.md

 **Prompt Chaining High-Level Structure:**

-* Prompt 1: Initial Review of Application Materials
+* 2.1: Initial Review of Application Materials
-* Prompt 2: Feedback on CV and Resume
+* 2.2: Feedback on CV and Resume
-* Prompt 3: Feedback on Application Essays
+* 2.3: Feedback on Application Essays
-*Prompt 4: Recommendation Letter Assessment
+* 2.4: Recommendation Letter Assessment
-*Prompt 5: Strategic Guidance for Interview Preparation
+* 2.5: Strategic Guidance for Interview Preparation
+* 2.6: Analysis of Extra-Curricular Activities and Achievement
+* 2.7: Final Application Review and Improvement Strategy

 Would you like the prompt to be rewritten using the prompt chaining suggested structure?
 Reply with [Prompt Chaining]